By: Marilyn L. Davis

 Who Did You Write for Today?

-Write for a specific audience, and know their needs.
+Getting noticed means that a writer takes the time to understand and know their reader’s needs.
+When you write for a specific audience, you have a general idea of what they are looking for, whether it’s education, entertainment, or enchanted.
 Each of us should have a target reader in mind because, without that imagined reader, we’re just writing without a clear destination.
 If it is a how-to article, be sure it makes sense.
 Make sure you have tried the methods you’re discussing.

 In my niches, I’m writing to the addicted population or other writers.
 But there is a common thread.
 Both of these populations want to improve something.